 The song remains the same at too many B2B marketing conferences.
 We hear the steady drumbeat of marketing technology and all-to-familiar account-based marketing (ABM) melodies.
 This is why it was refreshing and revitalizing to hear a change of tune at this year’s ANA Masters of B2B Marketing Conference.
 B2B is getting back to the business of people.

 It’s nice to know I’m not totally nuts

 In my most recent post, I posited that we are entering a new golden age of B2B creativity, in which bold thinking, craft and people-centric ideas that create value for brands and businesses will be the keys to success.
-After attending the annual B2B event hosted by Association of National Advertisers (ANA), I’m pleased to learn I’m not crazy to feel a shift in the tides.
+After attending the annual B2B event hosted by the Association of National Advertisers (ANA), I’m pleased to learn I’m not crazy to feel a shift in the tide.

 From the opening address by ANA chief executive Bob Liodice, it was apparent that the conversation was going to be different this time around.
 The alphabet soup of three-letter acronyms transformed from ABM and KPI to ESG and DEI.
-The classic “how do we make marketing matter?” script was flipped to the confident “marketing is the difference maker.”
+The classic “How do we make marketing matter?” script was flipped to the confident “marketing is the difference maker.”

 Said Liodice, “Brands are facing a new reality in which we need to adapt and change.
 We, as marketers, need to reflect a spirit of optimism and humanity.
 We need to plant the seeds of optimism and an optimistic future.”